quantopian/zipline/README.md

 ## Features

 - **Ease of Use:** Zipline tries to get out of your way so that you can focus on algorithm development.
 See below for a code example.
-- **\"Batteries Included\":** many common statistics like moving average and linear regression can be readily accessed from within a user-written algorithm.
+- **"Batteries Included":** many common statistics like moving average and linear regression can be readily accessed from within a user-written algorithm.
 - **PyData Integration:** Input of historical data and output of performance statistics are based on Pandas DataFrames to integrate nicely into the existing PyData ecosystem.
 - **Statistics and Machine Learning Libraries:** You can use libraries like matplotlib, scipy, statsmodels, and sklearn to support development, analysis, and visualization of state-of-the-art trading systems.

 ## Installation

-Zipline supports Python 3.7, 3.8, and 3.9, and may be installed via either pip or conda.
+Zipline supports Python 3.7, 3.8, and 3.9, and may be installed via either `pip` or `conda`.

 **Note:** Installing Zipline is slightly more involved than the average Python package.
-See the full [Zipline Install Documentation](https://zipline.ml4trading.io) for detailed instructions.
+See the full [Zipline Install Documentation](https://zipline.ml4trading.io/install.html) for detailed instructions.

 ## Quickstart